 The EAT first analysed the statute.
-They outlined that the tribunal had first needed to identify an impairment.
-Then, they needed to determine if this impairment had a long-term, adverse effect on her day to day activities.
+They outlined that the tribunal had first needed to identify impairment.
+Then, they needed to determine if this impairment had a long-term, adverse effect on her day-to-day activities.
 From what the EAT could establish, they had done this.
-The tribunal had first considered the psychologist report and concluded that an impairment hadn’t been fully established.
+The tribunal had first considered the psychologist's report and concluded that an impairment hadn’t been fully established.
 Despite this, they’d also considered the adverse effect element.

 The appropriate approach is to consider the question of impairment in light of the evidence of the adverse effect.
 This had been held in J v DLA Piper LLP.
 The tribunal had expressly considered this.
 They found that she was able to manage her condition without any form of medication or treatment.
 They had therefore been within their rights to conclude that on the balance of probabilities, an adverse effect was not present.